m3rcer/m3rcer.github.io/permalinks/PhishOPS/directsmtp.md

 # Attacking an Exchange Server

-- Exchange is basically a mail server that supports a bunch of Microsoft protocols.
+Exchange is basically a mail server that supports a bunch of Microsoft protocols.
 It’s usually located on subdomains named `autodiscover`, `mx`, `owa` or `mail`, and it can also be detected by existing `/owa/`, `/ews/`, `/ecp/`, `/oab/`, `/autodiscover/`, `/Microsoft-Server-ActiveSync/`, `/rpc/`, `/powershell/` endpoints on the web server.

-- The currently supported server versions are 2007, 2010, 2013 and 2016.
+The currently supported server versions are 2007, 2010, 2013 and 2016.

-- `Office 365` and `Outlook.com` are built on top of Exchange.
+`Office 365` and `Outlook.com` are built on top of Exchange.
 Consequently, any attack we could perform against an Exchange server, can be also performed against an `Office365` or `Outlook.com` profile.

-- I'd recommended reading through this well written blog by [h4ms1k](https://h4ms1k.github.io/) detailing [how to attack/abuse Exchange Servers from a Red Team's perspective](https://h4ms1k.github.io/Red_Team_exchange/).
+I'd recommended reading through this already well written blog by [h4ms1k](https://h4ms1k.github.io/) detailing [how to attack MS Exchange Servers from a Red Team's perspective](https://h4ms1k.github.io/Red_Team_exchange/).

 _________________________________________________________________________________________________